 Fried Sausage Stuffed Olives for everyone!
 I had never heard of such a thing, but this delicious appetizer finger food sounds right up my alley!
+I love a good olive appetizer!
 It’s an Italian recipe that is quite popular I guess!
 Who knew?
 I can’t wait to try this recipe and many more authentic Italian recipes from Emily’s site.
 I am loving all the diverse Celebrate Summer Series guest posts!

 Fried Sausage Stuffed Olives